pluralsh/documentation/pages/debugging/debugging-tools.md

 ...
 ```

-If a component is not ready, it will also generate hints to kubectl commands which might help debug further.
+If a component is not ready, it will also generate hints to kubectl commands which might help debug them further.

 ## Proxies